 Additionally, you will have:

 - Demonstrated project coordination experience in a community setting

 - Understanding of and experience working within a primary prevention framework

 - Experience engaging in community consultation, particularly with members of disadvantaged and vulnerable communities

 - A highly consultative and collaborative approach and the ability to engage with agency stakeholders

 This position is part-time based at ECLC’s Boronia location (providing specialist services across Melbourne’s East).

 Attractive remuneration will be negotiated with the successful applicant based on qualifications, skills and experience.

-If you want to contribute to the growth and success of an organisation working towards a community that respects and upholds the values of human rights, fairness and justice, please apply by forwarding a cover letter, CV and responses to the key selection criteria by 5.00pm on Monday, 27 November 2017 to the Chief Executive Officer, Michael Smith; firstname.lastname@example.org.
+If you want to contribute to the growth and success of an organisation working towards a community that respects and upholds the values of human rights, fairness and justice, please apply by forwarding a cover letter, CV and responses to the key selection criteria contained in the Position Description by Sunday, 9 September to the Chief Executive Officer: Michael Smith; firstname.lastname@example.org.

 Applications must clearly address the selection criteria contained in the position description.
 Applications that do not address the selection criteria will not be considered